MLOC Data Files

 The other two data files in this directory are related to specific commands:

 - bdps.dat: a list of seismic stations that are suspected of reporting bogus depth phase readings.
-Specifically, it is suspected that station operators take focal depths from preliminary locations by agencies such as the NEIC, and report depth phase arrivals taken from theoretical travel time calculations.
+Specifically, it is suspected that some station operators take focal depths from preliminary locations by agencies such as the NEIC, and report depth phase arrivals taken from theoretical travel time calculations.
 The command bdps takes the pathname of the file relative to the mloc working directory so it does not have to be stored here, but this is the natural place for it.

 - neic_stn.dat: This file is used by the command nsmd which causes a search to be made for station codes that were not found in the master station file.
 It is only needed (possibly) if an arrival time dataset includes data obtained from the NEIC.
 Many stations of the U.S. regional networks that report to the NEIC use codes that conflict with stations registered in the IR, and for that matter, with each other.
 NEIC solves this problem by carrying FDSN network codes along with station codes (and a lot more) in their metadata server and location software.
 This data file is a recent download of the entire contents of the metadata server, so a search for a given station code may well return multiple hits from different networks.
 The strategy used in mloc to manage these issues is discussed elsewhere.